topkecleon/telegram-bot-bash/README.md

 ### Log files

-Since version 0.96 bashbot log commands recieved (updates) and connection errors.
-If you start bashbot in debug mode bash stdout, stderr and all recieved telegram message updates are logged also.
+Since version 0.96 bashbot log commands recieved/send and connection errors.
+If you start bashbot in debug mode bash stdout, stderr and all send/received telegram message are logged also.

 To enable debug mode start bashbot with debug as third argument: `bashbot start debug`

 ```
 ├── logs
+│   ├── BASHBOT.log      # log what your bot is doing ...
 │   ├── ERROR.log        # connection errors from / to telegram API
-│   ├── UPDATE.log       # summary whats received from your bot
 │   │
 │   ├── DEBUG.log        # stdout/stderr of you bot (debug mode enabled)
-│   └── MESSAGE.log      # full text of all message updates received (debug mode enabled)
+│   └── MESSAGE.log      # full text of all message send/received (debug mode enabled)
 ```

 ----